Moroccan Chickpea Stew Recipe

 Pour in the olive oil, then add your chopped garlic and onion, allowing them to cook alone for two to three minutes.
 During this time, the onion will have a chance to soften, and the garlic will cook as well, infusing the olive oil and releasing a wonderful fragrance into your kitchen.

-Add the rest of the ingredients, and cook the stew
+Add the chickpeas, tomatoes, and spices, then cook the stew

 After your garlic and onion have had a chance to cook, you can start adding in the rest of the stew ingredients.
 Add in the diced tomatoes, drained chickpeas, cumin, cinnamon, and ginger.
 Then, finish off by pouring in the vegetable oil.
 Make sure that your heat is at medium-high, and cook the stew at this heat level for about 25 minutes.
 During this cook time, all of the ingredients will have a chance to soften and absorb the flavors of the seasonings, which will make for a truly delicious dish.